-Thanks to a unique arrangement with BC Carroll School and Modern Guild we are offering this individual career preparation course at a reduced cost and free for our students receiving signficant financial aid.
-Modern Guild works with your schedule as the deliverables are online and your meetings are via Skpe.
+Thanks to a unique arrangement with BC Carroll School and Modern Guild we are offering this individual career preparation course at a reduced cost to any CSOM sophomores and free for our students receiving moderate/signficant financial aid.
+Modern Guild works with your schedule as the deliverables are on line and your meetings are via Skpe.
 Immersion is designed so that you identify three career fields of interest and explore them deeply.

 You will talk to industry experts in three fields.

 You will receive individual guidance with your own career coach.